pliugithub/MachineLearning/sequence.md

     * Homework (***No submission, will NOT be graded***)
         * Homework [[pdf]](./unit13_tree/prob/prob_tree.pdf)

+* No class on Dec 11, Reading Day

 * Final Exam
     * :bell::bell::bell: Final Exam will be on Dec 18 @5PM.
 Focused on the topics taught after the midterm exam.

+`------Materials below are from previous semesters and might be updated before each class.------`